carpentries-incubator/singularity-introduction/_episodes/08-singularity-mpi.md

 > ## Undertake a parallel run of the `osu_latency` benchmark (taught course cluster example)
-> _**Note to instructors:** Add details into this box relating to running the above example on your chosen cluster platform._
+> _**Note to instructors:** Add details into this box relating to running the above example on your chosen cluster platform.
+The example SLURM script provided here is based on the UK's ARCHER2 HPC platform, you should replace the template file in the `files` directory of the repository with a submission script suited to your platform, if one is required._
 >
 > This version of the exercise, for undertaking a parallel run of the osu_latency benchmark with your Singularity container that contains an MPI build, is specific to this run of the course.
 >